life-at-the-frontier/validation-exercise/private-docs/report/report.md

 ## Recruitment
-- Local experts for expert interviews will be recruited via our local contacts in Rotherham and Derry, identified by desk research and by snowball sampling (i.e. further contacts gained from initial interviews).
+Local experts for expert interviews were recruited via our local contacts in Rotherham, identified by desk research and by snowball sampling (i.e. further contacts gained from initial interviews).

 - Residents of two selected areas.
 We will ask each expert to point us to any community webpages, groups or centres which are most suitable to recruit participants.
 We will create a leaflet with information about the research to be distributed via identified channels, online and offline, and interested participants can come back to us via email and telephone.

-- Group interviews participants - will be recruited via our local contacts in Rotherham (RCUST) and Derry (i.e. The North West Migrants Forum).
+Group interviews participants were recruited via our local contacts in Rotherham (RCUST).